JohannesMitterer/tatoo/README.md

 Besides the packages, there is no special installation necessary.
 As described in the _example workflows_, the user only has to add the path, where the package files (_tatoo_subcatchment.py_, _tatoo_raster.py_, and _tatoo_common.py_) are located.
 The command is: sys.path.append((r'PATH')) # replace PATH with your folder path

-## 4. Where users can get help with your project
+## 4. Where users can get help with the project
-There are three possibilities to take part in this project:
-1. apply the functions for LARSIM (or for other models)
-2. raising issues about bugs (or missing functionalities) in GitHub
-3. apply to get contributor and modify or add functionalities You are invited to join with any of the listed participation methods.
+There is
+For the documentation of the functions

 The project was developed by Johannes Mitterer at the Technical University of Munich (TUM), ![Chair for Hydrology and River Basin Management](https://www.bgu.tum.de/en/hydrologie/home/) in 2021.
 Contact: johannes.mitterer@tum.de

 ## 5. Who maintains and contributes to the project
 The project is recently published.
 Contributors:
 * Johannes Mitterer (Technical University of Munich)

+There are three possibilities to take part in this project:
+1. apply the functions for LARSIM (or for other models)
+2. raising issues about bugs (or missing functionalities) in GitHub
+3. apply to get contributor and modify or add functionalities You are invited to join with any of the listed participation methods.

 ## Credentials
 Input data provided for the show cases is from the following agencies: